luxfi/LPs/LPs/lp-2313-warp-messaging-precompile.md

 ## Abstract

 This LP specifies the Warp Messaging precompile at address `0x0200000000000000000000000000000000000008`, which enables cross-chain message verification using BLS signature aggregation.
-The precompile verifies validator-signed messages for secure inter-chain communication, asset transfers, and state synchronization across Lux chains and subnets.
+The precompile verifies validator-signed messages for secure inter-chain communication, asset transfers, and state synchronization across Lux chains and chains.

 ## Motivation